-When I first heard of the family that has 19 children, my immediate reaction was...where do they all sleep?
+When I heard of the family that has 19 children, my first question was...where do they all sleep?

 So figuring out the sleeping arrangements of the brother-sister monkey duo (they proudly announce that they are monkeys!
 Sighhh!) was a no brainer.